Quartile Deviation Formula (Table of Contents)

 Explanation

-Quartile deviation is the dispersion in the middle of the data where it defines the spread of the data.
-As we know that the difference between the Third Quartiles and First Quartiles is called the Interquartile range and half of the Interquartile Range is called Semi-Interquartile which is also known as Quartile deviation.
-Now, we can calculate quartile deviation for both grouped and ungrouped data by using a formula given below.
+Quartile deviation is the dispersion in the middle of the data where.
+It defines the spread of the data.
+We know that the difference between the Third Quartiles and First Quartiles is called the Interquartile range, and half of the Interquartile Range is called Semi-Interquartile, also known as the Quartile deviation.
+Now, we can calculate the quartile deviation for both grouped and ungrouped data using the formula below.

 Quartile Deviation = (Third Quartile – First Quartile) / 2